 "Mr. Monk Meets Dale the Whale".
-Our first ever on-screen appearance of Dale "The Whale" Biederbeck is laugh out loud funny:
+Our introductory on-screen appearance to Dale "The Whale" Biederbeck is laugh out loud funny:

 Man on phone: Iím sorry, Mr. Biederbeck, thatís out of the question.

 Dale "The Whale" Biederbeck: Hold on.
 Hold on.
 Now is it Danny or Daniel?

 Dale "The Whale" Biederbeck: Fine, Danny.
 If you screw with me.
 Iíll eat your heart on a stick.
 Now the SECó

 Man on phone: My boss is busy right now, sir.

 Dale "The Whale" Biederbeck: I know your boss is busy, Danny!
 Iím watching him.
 Tell him Dale Biederbeck wants an answer now, not later.
 Now!
 Is he in or out?
 If heís in, tell him to... clean his glasses.
 [Cuts to a business conference on one of Dale's TV monitors.
 An aide comes in and whispers into one man's ear.
 The man immediately removes his glasses and cleans them]